GitHub-Insight-ANZ-Lab/aiapp1day/labs/2a_rag_load_data/README.md

 7. Run the code and compare the two JSON files again.
 We noticed that the description field seems to be missing quotation marks in certain parts.

-**Challenge**: Can you suggest a modification to the code that would preserve the quotation marks in the description field?
+>**Challenge**: Can you suggest a modification to the code that would preserve the quotation marks in the description field?

 ## 2a.3 Bulk load product data

 There is more than one option when performing bulk operations in Cosmos DB for MongoDB.
 In this section, data will be loaded using the `bulkWrite` method.
 The `bulkWrite` method is used to perform multiple write operations in a single batch, write operations can include a mixture of insert, update, and delete operations.

-1. Open the `import.js` file, and directly beneath the `const db = client.db('DBName');` line, add the following code to fetch the product data from the Cosmic Works repository:
+1. Open the `import.js` file, and directly beneath the `const db = client.db('DBName');` line, add the following code to fetch the product data from the Contoso Bike Store repository:

     ```javascript
     // Load product data